tikv/sig-transaction/doc/tikv/README.md

 * TiKV nodes do not communicate with each other, only with a client.
 * The transaction layer does not know about region topology, in particular, it does not treat regions on the same node differently to other regions.
 * If committing the primary key succeeds, then committing the secondary keys will never fail.

+* One key has only one lock (locking can be a kind of write)

+### Timestamps are supplied by the client

+This decision benefits "user experience", performance and simplicity.

+First, it gives users more control over the order of concurrent transactions.

+For example, a client commits two transactions: T1 and then T2.
+If timestamps are supplied by the user, it can assure that T1 won't read any effects of T2 if T1's timestamp is smaller than T2's.
+While if we let TiKV get the timestamp, the user cannot get this guarantee because the order of processing T1 and T2 is nondeterministic.

+Second, it simplifies the system.
+Otherwise we have to let TiKV maintain states of all active transactions.

+Third, it is beneficial for performance.
+Letting TiKV maintain states of active transactions would lead to extra network communication.
+Large volumn of transactions could overburden TiKV server.
+In addition, GC of inactive transactions is a problem.

+TODO: further elaboration

+### All timestamps are unique

+This no longer holds.
+1PC and Async commit could break this guarantee.

+Multiple transactions may have identical commit timestamps.
+However one transaction must have distinct start_ts and commit_ts.

+### Reads never fail

+Reads never fail in Read Committed level.
+It will always read the latest committed version.

+Reads can fail in Snapshot Isolation level if the key is locked with `lock_ts` < `read_ts`.

+### If committing the primary key succeeds, then committing the secondary keys will never fail.

+Even if it fails, the lock of a secondary key contains information of its primary key.
+Any transactions that meets the lock can recognize its state by reading the primary key and help commit the secondary key.

+This property allows returning success once the primary key is committed.
+Secondary keys could be committed asynchronously and we don't have to care about the result.

+### TiKV nodes do not communicate with each other, only with a client; The transaction layer does not know about region topology, in particular, it does not treat regions on the same node differently to other regions.

+TiKV instances do not have to know each other.

+During the execution of transaction or raw kv requests, a TiKV instance will not need information from other TiKV instances.
+This is guaranteed by the partitioning pattern that TiKV uses.
+The whole span of data is divided into regions.
+Each TiKV instance will only accept requests involving data lying in its regions, which should be guaranteed by the client.

 ## Glossary